-No short-term direct effects on ESA-listed salmonids, rockfish, eulachon, and green sturgeon are anticipated as the result of noise disturbances as they are will not be present in the action area during dredging.
+No short-term direct effects on ESA-listed salmonids, rockfish, Pacific Eulachon, and Green Sturgeon are anticipated as the result of noise disturbances as they are will not be present in the action area during dredging.

 Indirect Effects.
 No short-term indirect effects will result from noise and disturbances generated by dredging within the project and action areas.